 Community Development Services Division (CDSD)

 Please make note that effective June 10, 2013, all electrical permits required within the city limits of Cripple Creek will now be issued and inspected through the Cripple Creek Building Department.
-Any currently open electrical permits issued by Teller County’ Building Department will be completed by Teller County.

 The Mission of the Teller County Community Development Services Division (CDSD) is to develop and apply land use,

 building, and environmental health regulations that safeguard the natural resources, fiscal integrity, and other

 interests of Teller County.
 In administering these programs and assisting citizens, it is also the mission of CDSD

 to provide timely and cost-effective services in a fair and consistent manner.